evilthreads669966/binary_steganography/README.md

 # Binary Steganography
+A tool for hiding and unhiding binary files.

 ## Hide a file
 You provide the file that you want to hide a file in, the file you want to hide, and the name of the new file it will create.